RX-2006/cse_project1/README.md

   Fetches the transcript of any public YouTube video using the video URL.

 * **AI-Powered Summaries**
-  Uses state-of-the-art NLP/LLM models to generate short, medium, or detailed summaries.
+  Uses state-of-the-art NLP models to generate short, medium, or detailed summaries.

 * **Keyword Extraction**
   Provides important terms, topics, and timestamps (if enabled).